(Book images include affiliate links)

 There are also a lot of great tips (you have to dig into the book to get them).
 While this book does not teach you how to recreate these wood carvings, you can still learn a lot from the clear pictures.

-If you want to be inspired to leap into designing your own caricatures, this is a book to add to your bookshelf.
+If you want to be inspired to leap into designing your own caricatures, this is one of the wood carving books to add to your bookshelf.

 Caricatures in Motion (Caricature Carvers of America)